levent91/instagram-scraper/README.md

 This example will add a new field `comment added`, change the `caption` field and remove `displayResourceUrls` field

 ## Changelog

 This scraper is under active development, so check [CHANGELOG.md](https://github.com/gippy/instagram-scraper/blob/master/CHANGELOG.md) for new features and fixes.

+## Acknowledgments

+This scraper clicks cookies and privacy consent dialogs in your behalf